Asanvery/SocialTools/README.md

 **5. Make editings in the chunks by default.**

-Change readMsgResourceID - the id of the resource to call your snippet to read messages
+Change id - the id of the resource to call your snippet to read messages

-Change formSendResourceID - the id of the resource to call your snippet to send form message
+Change id - the id of the resource to call your snippet to send form message

 ### Addons